DSPradeep/flip-integration/README.md

-# flip-integration
+# flip-plugin

-> An awesome Kibana plugin
+> This plugin is used to enhance the Kibana application with the option to display the projects based on roles and filter the dashboard with the roles

 ---